david-yz-liu/memory-viz/docs/docs/06-cli.md

 Prints SVG to standard output.

-**NOTE:** While the `--filepath` input option may be combined with any of the three output options, `--stdin` must be used with either `--stdout` or `--output`.

-## Options

-Below are optional arguments used to specify the way in which the SVG is generated.
+NOTE: If the CLI is taking input from standard input, either `--stdout` or `--output` must be specified.

 ### `--width`